JanssenProject/jans/docs/admin/auth-server/endpoints/end-session.md

 - [allowPostLogoutRedirectWithoutValidation](../../reference/json/properties/janssenauthserver-properties.md#allowpostlogoutredirectwithoutvalidation)
 - [forceIdTokenHintPrecense](../../reference/json/properties/janssenauthserver-properties.md#forceidtokenhintprecense)

-Apart from above mentioned server properties, some of the properties relevant to individual clients can be configured during client registration or can be edited later.
+Apart from the above-mentioned server properties, the properties relevant to individual clients can be configured during client registration or can be edited later.
 When using [Janssen Text-based UI(TUI)](../../config-guide/tui.md) to configure the properties, navigate via `Auth Server`-> `Clients`->`logout` as show in image below: